-Kenai Fjords National Park Information Center in Seward, the Exit Glacier Nature Center, and their restroom facilities are wheelchair accessible.
+Kenai Fjords National Park's Information Center in Seward, the Exit Glacier Nature Center, and their restroom facilities are wheelchair-accessible.

 Public Use Cabins

-All Public Use Cabins have wheelchair accessible decks and doors.
-Assistance may be required to access the cabins from the beach.
+Both of the coastal public use cabins (Alialik and Holgate) and the winter public use cabin (Willow) have wheelchair-accessible decks and doors.
+Assistance may be required to access the coastal cabins from the beach.